tolk/tolk/README.md

-# Caution

-This is not (yet) the official tolk repository.
-The original tolk repositery can be found here: http://github.com/dhh/tolk

 # Tolk
 [![Travis](https://secure.travis-ci.org/tolk/tolk.png?branch=master)](travis-ci.org/#!/tolk/tolk)
 [![Dependency Status](https://gemnasium.com/tolk/tolk.png?travis)](https://gemnasium.com/tolk/tolk)

+This is not now the official tolk repository.

 Tolk is a Rails 3 engine designed to facilitate the translators doing the dirty work of translating your application to other languages.